gaussian37/gaussian37.github.io/_posts/2018-01-01-python-django-Useful tips about many users mistakes.markdown

 # `app_name` error

 `app_name` error happens from django 2.0 or over.
-Before 2.0 ver, urlpattens of project urls.py, you just added `namespace` in the url().
+Before 2.0 ver, in the urlpattens of project urls.py, you just added `namespace` in the url().

 ```python
 # project_name/urls.py